Israel Electric Corporation: Today

-The IEC is one of the largest industrial companies in Israel, owning and operating an extensive nationwide power distribution network fed by 17 power station sites (including 5 major thermal power stations) with an aggregate installed generating capacity of 10,899 MW.
-Most of the base load electricity is generated using coal, though by the end of 2010 the company expected the majority (55%) of total installed generation capacity to be in the form of natural gas plants.
-In 2009, the company sold 48,947 GWh of electricity.
-To meet projected future electricity demand, an IEC capital investment program provided for the addition of 2,578 MW of installed capacity by the end of 2011.
-In addition, the government of Israel was seeking private companies to generate an additional several thousand megawatts by the middle of the 2010s, which would then be distributed by the IEC.
+The IEC is one of the largest industrial companies in Israel, owning and operating an extensive nationwide power distribution network fed by 50 power station sites with an aggregate installed generating capacity of 22.2 GW.
+Since the end of 2010 the company generates most of its base load electricity using natural gas and diesel plants.
+In 2022, the company sold 76.9 TWh of electricity.
+As decided by the government of Israel, around half of Israeli electricity is generated privately, and then distributed by the IEC.

 The Orot Rabin power station owned by the IEC has Israel's second-tallest structure, a chimney, standing at 300 m, while Tel Aviv's distinctive Reading Power Station was one of its earliest.

 Israeli former Olympic sailor Shimshon Brokman has worked for Israel Electric Corporation since 1988, from 2006 as Head of the Fuel Management Department.

-The company's current CEO is Ofer Bloch.
+The company's current CEO is Meir Speigler.